roman-che/apexsyetems-test/README.md

 Allure TestOps is used to store all the automated and manual test cases, build launches and results as well as statistics and reports.

-Dashboard with launch statistics timeline.
+Dashboard with launch statistics timeline

 <p align="center">
   <img src="img/screenshots/allureTestopsScreenshot.png">
 </p>

-List of tests with description and sucsess history (some manual tests added below).
+List of tests with description and sucsess history (some manual tests added below)

 <p align="center">
   <img src="img/screenshots/allureTestopsScreenshot_suites.png">
 </p>

 List of launches